Žagarė: History

 The foundation of Žagarė dates back to the 12th century.
 A settlement of the Baltic tribe Semigallians Sagera was mentioned for the first time in March 1254 in the documents of the partitioning of the Semigallia.
 In 13th century it was a Semigalian fortress Raktuvė (or Raktė, first mentioned in 1272-1289 documents).
 It was an important centre of Semigallian warriors, who fought against the Livonian Brothers of the Sword and the Livonian Order.
 The cult of Barbora Žagarietė, servant of God, originated in the town in mid-1600s.

 It long had a Jewish population that contributed to its culture.
 Yisroel Salanter (1810–1883), the father of the 19th-century Mussar movement in Orthodox Judaism, was born there.
 Isaak Kikoin (1908–1984), a renowned Soviet physicist, was also born there.

 The Jewish quarter in Žagarė was among those damaged in 1881 as part of the violence against Jews that occurred during the pogroms in southern Russia.

+During World War II, the town was under Soviet occupation from 1940, and then under German occupation from 1941 to 1944.
 On 22 August 1941, on the orders of Šiauliai Gebietskommissar Hans Gewecke, all half-Jews and Jews in the district were to be moved to Žagarė ghetto (around 500 people).
 The Jews were allowed only to take clothing and at most 200 Reichsmark.
 Many Jews were shot on the spot instead of being sent to the ghetto.
 In a massacre committed by Einsatzgruppe A on 2 October 1941, the date of Yom Kippur that year, all Jews were killed at the marketplace and buried in Naryshkin Park.

 Today Žagarė is the administrative centre of the Žagarė Regional Park, known for its valuable urban and natural heritage.
-Once one of the largest cities in Lithuania (in the 1900s the number of city inhabitants exceeded 10 thousand), it preserved valuable urban complexes – trade square, side street network with early 20th century brick buildings, two churches, Žagarė manor with park, former early 20 c. cinema building and other valuable urban artefacts.
+Once one of the largest cities in Lithuania (in the 1900s the number of town inhabitants exceeded 10 thousand), it preserved valuable urban complexes – trade square, side street network with early 20th century brick buildings, two churches, Žagarė manor with park, former early 20 c. cinema building and other valuable urban artefacts.